One of the best parts of traveling is eating, trying the cuisine in a new place you’re exploring.

 I went by for lunch one day and was surprised by how big the meal was and how fast they prepared it.
 I paid 20 reals (about $8).

 I asked them to deliver it next door, and they were there shortly after I got settled in a seat in the hostel dining area.

-The meal consists of two bowls, one with collared greens, rice and what appeared to be fried and breaded pork skin, another with black beans mixed with pork, bacon, sausage and beef.
+The meal consists of two bowls, one with collard greens, rice and what appeared to be fried and breaded pork skin, another with black beans mixed with pork, bacon, sausage, and beef.